icopy-site/awesome/docs/awesome/awesome-ocaml.md

     for MIME processing, etc. See the [list of modules](http://projects.camlcity.org/projects/dl/ocamlnet-4.0.4/doc/html-main/index.html)
     in Ocamlnet's manual.
-  - [tyxml](http://ocsigen.org/tyxml) — Library to build valid (https://github.com/ocaml-community/awesome-ocaml/blob/master/according to the W3C spec) Html and Svg trees.
+  - [tyxml](http://ocsigen.org/tyxml) — Library to build valid (according to the W3C spec) Html and Svg trees.
   - [js_of_ocaml](http://ocsigen.org/js_of_ocaml) – Js_of_ocaml is a compiler of OCaml bytecode to Javascript.
 It makes it possible to run Ocaml programs in a Web browser.
     - [commonjs_of_ocaml](https://github.com/AngryLawyer/commonjs_of_ocaml) - Easily import and export CommonJS modules from a js_of_ocaml project.
   - [BuckleScript](https://github.com/bloomberg/bucklescript) - BuckleScript is backend for OCaml to generate debuggable Javascript.
 It enables OCaml to integrate Javascript platform in a seamless way.